subhamrex/MAVIS-BOT/README.md

 # MAVIS-BOT
-I created this bot using python with GUI.
+I created this chat bot using python with GUI.